By: Tatum Stafford

 Wonky Windmill Farm & Eco Park

-Set on 130 acres of farms, vineyard and native bushland, this farm has lambs, pigs, ponies, deer, goats, emus and more cuddly animals that kids can help feed daily.
-There's also plenty of native birdlife around the gardens and farm.
+This family owned and operated animal farm is set on 130 acres of farms, vineyard and native bushland.
+There are lambs, pigs, ponies, deer, goats, emus and more cuddly animals that kids can help feed daily, and there is also plenty of native birdlife around the gardens and farm.
+The farm is also renowned for its quaint café, where fresh produce such as jams, preserves, fruit and nuts are coveted (and delicious) menu items.
 Plus, depending on the time of year, you may be able to hop on a guided tour of the farm’s vibrant orchards.

 10 of WA's best farm stays »